YIN3T/WHSTechNotes/journal.md

 I think the instructions were perefectly fine, and the setup was clear.
 I believe the problem wasn't nothing with the directions but with the people not following them properly.
 Maybe just emphasize more that if they keep doing it wrong, they'll continue getting a zero every week.
 That might make everyone pay more attention and do it correctly.
 I personally didn't encounter any challeneges while folloiwng the direct instructions.
 # September 17, 2024
 This is a free week.
+# September 20, 2024
+Today, using the website of HourofCode I completeted the assignment Codesters: Turtle Traffic! it ranges from grades Grades 6-8 introducing a beginner level of Python.
+The description goes the lines along of
+"Learn the basics of coding in Python while creating your own turtle-crossing game!
+Use lists and loops to set up your game, and events to create cars and control the turtle!
+Can you safely cross the road?" honestly it said grades 6-8, but it seemed harder.